-The black letter of this Section is drawn from the black letter of Uniform Probate Code § 2-704: "If a governing instrument creating a power of appointment expressly requires that the power be exercised by a reference, an express reference, or a specific reference, to the power or its source, it is presumed that the donor's intent, in requiring that the holder exercise the power by making reference to the particular power or to the creating instrument, was to prevent an inadvertent exercise of the power."
+This rule of this Section is consistent with, but an elaboration of, Uniform Probate Code § 2-704: "If a governing instrument creating a power of appointment expressly requires that the power be exercised by a reference, an express reference, or a specific reference, to the power or its source, it is presumed that the donor's intent, in requiring that the [power holder] exercise the power by making reference to the particular power or to the creating instrument, was to prevent an inadvertent exercise of the power."

 The rule of this Section is consistent with, and this Comment draws on, Restatement Third of Property: Wills and Other Donative Transfers § 19.10 and the accompanying Commentary.

 SECTION 305.
+PERMISSIBLE APPOINTMENT.

-PERMISSIBLE APPOINTMENT. (a) A power holder of a general power of appointment that permits appointment to the holder or the holder's estate may make an appointment in any form, including an appointment in trust or creating a new power of appointment, that the holder could make of the holder's own 14 property. (b) A power holder of a general power of appointment that permits appointment only to a creditor of the holder or of the holder's estate is restricted to appointing to that creditor. (c) Unless the terms of the instrument creating the power of appointment manifest a contrary intent, the power holder of a nongeneral power may: (1) make an appointment in any form, including an appointment in trust, in favor of a permissible appointee; (2) create a general or nongeneral power in a permissible appointee; or (3) create a nongeneral power in an impermissible appointee to appoint to one or more of the permissible appointees of the original nongeneral power.
-Comment 25 26
+- (a) A power holder of a general power of appointment that permits appointment to the holder or the holder's estate may make an appointment in any form, including an appointment in trust or creating a new power of appointment, that the holder could make of the holder's own property. - (b) A power holder of a general power of appointment that permits appointment only to the creditors of the holder or of the holder's estate is restricted to appointing to those creditors. - (c) Unless the terms of the instrument creating a power of appointment manifest a contrary intent, the power holder of a nongeneral power may: - (1) make an appointment in any form, including an appointment in trust, in favor of a permissible appointee; - (2) create a general or nongeneral power in a permissible appointee; or - (3) create a nongeneral power in an impermissible appointee to appoint to one or more of the permissible appointees of the original nongeneral power.